KrishnaSatya10/Know-Thy-Wardrobe/README.md

 That said, my code revolves using Methods, Constructors and Utility functions (as evident for the networks built from scratch) primarily belonging to 3 major Classes for developing the end-to-end model:

 (i) Module (LinearClassifier, DeepClassifier, CNNClassifier) - contains models, losses, and optimization methods;

 (ii) DataPreparation - provides data loaders for training and validation;

 (iii) Trainer - both classes are combined using the Trainer class, which allows us to train models on a variety of hardware platforms.

 Anyways, the read-me will be periodically updated as I make progress.
 Wish me luck!

-I plan to maintain a development sandbox in which I push my code periodically.
+I will maintain separate branches for every model I create -- the idea is to mimic the "features" we see in Jira and coding up a feature -- master branch needs to be clean while I try out ideas in the individual feature branches.
 Once I push working code to my satisfaction I plan to merge it with Master.

-The idea is to keep master branch as clean as possible while trying out different ideas on the development sandbox branch.
+GITHUB ACTIONS:
+I plan to use github actions to apply some checks before pull requests are merged to master.
+Specifically:

+- Am I able to run the model successfully to the end
+- Are all the black formatting checks passing?
+- Are there any linter errors?

+I need to learn how to implement github actions for this.
+Okay!
+Let's learn something new!!

 OKAY, THE FOLDER STRUCTURE I HAVE IN MIND:

+- config.py
-- Config.py
+- trainer.py
-- Trainer.py
+- data_preparation.py
-- DataPreparation.py
+- linear_classifier.py
-- LinearClassifier.py
+- deep_classifier.py
-- DeepClassifier.py
+- cnn_lassifier.py
-- CNNClassifier.py
+- run.py
-- notes.txt
+- Notes.txt